 Rehabilitation and Research

 beaver rescueThe goal of wildlife rehabilitation is to return a healthy animal to the wild, in both physical and mental health.
 Most patients admitted are injured or displaced as a result of human intervention: being hit by vehicles, being shot, being poisoned, being attacked by pets and losing familiar habitats.
 Wildlife often suffers when people and wildlife try to co-exist.
-Wildlife rehabilitators do not interfere with the natural behaviors of these animals, but we try to even the odds for individual animals that have been affected by these human conflicts.
+Wildlife rehabilitators do not interfere with the natural behaviors of these animals, but they try to even the odds for individual animals that have been affected by these human conflicts.

 Pets kept outdoors, or abandoned pets such as cats, pose considerable risks to wildlife.
 Baby animals caught by cats usually do not survive even the slightest injury because of infection.
 Every pet owner needs to take responsibility for their animals by feeding them inside, keeping them on a leash or in a fenced yard, and keeping their cats indoors.
 Until people are willing to accept this responsibility, wild animals will continue to be attacked and maimed unnecessarily.